-Your belly will be growing and you may find that a pair of maternity pants begins to feel good, though some women are still comfortable in their regular pants for a few more weeks.
+Your belly will be growing and you may find a pair of maternity pants feel more comfortable, though some women are still comfortable in their regular pants for a few more weeks.

 When you’re 14 weeks pregnant, you may start to have some muscle cramps.